• Skip to primary navigation

 • Vegan butter if you’d like, or a little extra broth for sauteing (if oil-free)

-• Nutritional yeast, optional--a good thickener if your sauce is too thin (see note 6)
+• Grated vegan parmesan cheese or nutritional yeast, optional—a good thickener if your sauce is too thin (see note 6)

 Garnish